ms/buildtogether.tech/src/communicate.md

 ## Reporting Up

-As well as reporting progress to your teammates, you may have to <span i="reporting!to your manager">report</span> it regularly to your instructor, who is effectively your manager. <span i="Evans, Julia">[Julia Evans][evans-julia]</span> has described [eight things your manager might not know][evans-manager], all of which apply to student teams:
+As well as reporting progress to your teammates, you may have to [% i "reporting!to your manager" %]report[% /i %] it regularly to your instructor, who is effectively your manager. [% i "Evans, Julia" %][Julia Evans][evans-julia][% /i %] has described [eight things your manager might not know][evans-manager], all of which apply to student teams:

 1. What's slowing the team down.